openlabs/nereid/docs/installation.rst

     Installing distribute............done.

 Now, whenever you want to work on a project, you only have to activate the corresponding environment.
-On OS X and Linux, do the following
+On OS X and Linux, do the following:

 .. code-block:: sh

     $ . venv/bin/activate

-If you are a Windows user, the following command is for you
+If you are a Windows user, the following command is for you:

 .. code-block:: sh